Multiwavelength observations of the supernova remnant G349.7+02 interacting with a molecular cloud: Discussion

-In Table~\ref{tab-abundances} we list molecular column densities and abundances determined using the \h\ column densities of 1.2\ee{21}\cm{-2}, derived in section \S\ref{sec-mol-gas}.
-Because the telescope beams are relatively large compared with the scale of the SNR, we were not able to observe the contributions from ambient and post-shock gas separately and thus are not able to compare post- and pre-shock abundances in the cloud associated with \candy.
-Nevertheless, we attempted to compare our observed values with those of the SNR IC~443 from \citet{vand93}, which is the only SNR to date where shock chemistry has been studied in great detail.
-We also compared them with abundances in dark clouds L134N and TMC-1 \citep*{ohishi92}, also used for comparison with IC~443 \citep{vand93}.
+In Table~\ref{tab-abundances} we list the various molecular column densities and abundances determined using the \h\ column density of 4\ee{21}\cm{-2}, derived in section \S\ref{sec-mol-gas}.
+This value differ by an order of magnitude from that derived by \citet{dubner00}, but no correction was made of their observed intensities for beam dilution, even though the \co\ 3-2 map showed a different distribution of molecular gas compared with their 1-0 and 2-1 \co\ maps.
+The higher transition image is quite similar to our \h\ map.
+Because the angular resolution of our observations is relatively poor compared with the size scale of the SNR, we were not able to observe the contributions from ambient and post-shock gas separately.
+Hence, we are not able to compare post- and pre-shock abundances in the cloud associated with \candy.
+Nevertheless, an attempt has been made to compare our observed values with those of the IC~443 from \citet{vand93}, where shock chemistry has been studied in great detail.
+We also compared them with abundances in the dark clouds L134N and TMC-1 \citep*{ohishi92}, which were also compared with IC~443 \citep{vand93}.
 Abundances in dark clouds provide information about basic molecular formation in gas-phase chemistry without contamination by ultraviolet (UV) photons from embedded sources.
-We find that the abundances of CS and HCN are comparable in SNRs and dark clouds.
+We find that the abundances of CS and HCN are comparable for SNRs and dark clouds.
 In other words, they remain unchanged for shocked gas, as expected from the models.